floristevito/EPA1361/lab_sessions/final assignment/README.md

 The room for the river project model is included.
 For the analysis steps 6 jupyter notebooks have been used

 ### Analysis

+The analysis should be run in chronological order.
+Intermediate files can be loaded to skip simulation parts and just do visualisation.

 ANALYSIS_00_problem_formulations.ipynb
 ANALYSIS_01_scenario_discoveryipynb
 ANALYSIS_02_PRIM.ipynb